Oreshout/Bot_Discord_F1F/docs/source/commands.rst

    !sync

-Command available only to administrators listed in `owners_id`.
-Synchronizes all slash commands with Discord.
+Command reserved to the developers (listed in `owners_id`).
+Syncs all slash commands with Discord.

 Notes
 -----

-- Administration commands require the corresponding permissions (ban, admin, etc.).
+- Admin commands require appropriate permissions (administrator, ban members, etc.).
-- The prediction system uses both manual and automatic modes.
+- The prediction system works in both **manual** and **automatic** mode.
+- All sessions are time-limited and controlled based on mode.
-- All logs and errors are properly handled within `try/except` blocks.
+- Errors are handled using proper `try/except` blocks, and logs are generated accordingly.